holaphil/amazing-maple-e08ae/src/pages/startups.md

 title: Startups
 subtitle: >-
-  The following is a list of brand and startups I've had a hand in helping build, launch and grow over the years.
+  The following is a list of brand and startups I've had a hand in helping build, launch, and grow over the years.
 image_alt: lorem-ipsum
 seo:
   title: ''